CiscoDevNet/axl-java-samples/README.md

 ## Overview

-Sample Visual Studio Code project demonstrating usage of the Cisco CUCM AXL SOAP API using Java 8 and the JAX-WS packages.
+Sample Visual Studio Code project demonstrating usage of the Cisco CUCM AXL SOAP API using Java 8 and the Oracle JAX-WS packages or OpenJDK 11 and the Eclipse EEE4J JAX-WS packages.

 Visit the [AXL Developer Site](https://developer.cisco.com/site/axl/)

->Note: this project was tested using Ubuntu 19.10 / Oracle JDK 8
+>Note: this project was tested using:

+* Ubuntu 19.10/20.04 / Mac 10.15.6
+* Oracle JDK 8 / OpenJDK 11
+* Oracle JAX-WS / Eclipse EEE4J Metro JAX-WS

 ## Getting started

-1. Make sure you have Oracle Java JDK 1.8 installed, `java` is available in the path, and the JAVA_HOME environment variable is set:
+1. Make sure you have Oracle JDK 1.8 or OpenJDK 11 installed, `java` is available in the path, and the JAVA_HOME environment variable is set:

     ```shell
     $ java -version